I was shopping for groceries when the man smiled at me.

 Pay attention to the lingering light that’s shining on us.

-Pay attention to the seeds we’re planting, whether we’re aware of them or not.
+Pay attention to the seeds we’re planting, intentionally or by accident.

 Pay attention to the joy that is standing before us, asking for our number.